 Adolescent scoliosis

-Adolescent scoliosis is a twisting and curving of the spine.
+Adolescent scoliosis causes curving and rotation of the spine.
 The cause is unclear.
 In mild cases, regularly checking the scoliosis is often enough.
 If it is more severe it needs to be treated.

 At a glance

-• Adolescent scoliosis is a twisting and curving of the spine.
+- Adolescent scoliosis causes curving and rotation of the spine.

-• Moderate scoliosis is often treated with an orthopedic corset.
+- Moderate scoliosis is often treated with an orthopedic brace.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.